bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 ### Multiple select support
-Enable multiple select mode by setting the prop `multiple`, and control how many rows are displayed in the multiple select listbox by setting `multiple-size` to the number of rows to display.
+Enable multiple select mode by setting the prop `multiple`, and control how many rows are displayed in the multiple select list-box by setting `multiple-size` to the number of rows to display.
 The default is to let the browser use it's default (typically 4).